THE BEGINNINGS (2011-2014)

-The European Commission has published an information sheet on “Chronic Diseases – The health challenge of our times”.
-The EC has acted on this challenge through a variety of actions.
-The information sheet mentions the first Chronic Disease Summit and the reflection process (see more information below) as initial responses to the growing problem of chronic diseases.
-In addition, EU health programmes will reflect the needs identified in the chronic diseases reflection process with a priority on prevention and health promotion, and diseases management with a focus on patient empowerment.
+The European Commission published an information sheet on “Chronic Diseases – The health challenge of our times”.
+The EC has responded to this challenge through a variety of actions.
+This information sheet mentions the first Chronic Disease Summit and the reflection process (see more information below) as initial responses to the growing problem of chronic diseases.
+Additionally, EU health programmes will reflect the needs identified in the chronic diseases reflection process with a priority on prevention and health promotion, and diseases management with a focus on patient empowerment.

-Apart from JA-CHRODIS, five other EU-funded projects are also introduced.
-The projects address various aspects of the growing problem of chronic diseases, for example implications for the labour market, managing multimorbity or heart diseases (cardiovascular disease and coronary diseases).
+Apart from JA-CHRODIS, five other EU-funded projects were also introduced.
+The projects address various aspects of the growing problem of chronic diseases, for example implications for the labour market, managing multimorbidity or heart diseases (cardiovascular disease and coronary diseases).

 EU Chronic Disease Summit

 The first EU Chronic Disease Summit, organised by the European Commission, took place on 2-3 April 2014.
-It enabled policy makers and other stakeholders from across the EU to discuss medical, social and economic benefits of sustainable investments in health, ways to reduce the burden of chronic diseases, and how to strengthen the prevention and management of chronic diseases.
-Close to 500 participants discussed the added value of EU action in the area chronic diseases and identified five key issues that need to be addressed that concerned: 1) political leadership; 2) targeting societal challenges; 3) making more efficient use of available resources; 4) strengthening the involvement of stakeholders in policy development and implementation; 5) strengthening evidence and information.
-Participants called for a coalition involving all relevant sectors across society, patients and citizens to address chronic diseases.
+It enabled policy makers and other stakeholders from across the EU to discuss the medical, social and economic benefits of sustainable investments in health, ways to reduce the burden of chronic diseases, and how to strengthen the prevention and management of chronic diseases.
+Close to 500 participants discussed the added value of EU action in the area of chronic diseases and identified five key issues that need to be addressed, which concerned: 1) political leadership; 2) targeting societal challenges; 3) making more efficient use of available resources; 4) strengthening the involvement of stakeholders in policy development and implementation; 5) strengthening evidence and information.
+Participants called for the formation of a coalition that involves all relevant sectors across society, patients and citizens in order to address chronic diseases.

 CHRODIS will contribute to advancing work in these key areas.